molet/MLFF_tutorial/README.md

-# ML-FF_tutorial
+# ML-FF Tutorial Installation Guide

-ML-FF tutorial installation guide
+This repository includes a guide to download and install all necessary softwares that are used in the ML-FF lectures.